Paris - Ile De France

 La Chapelle and Clignancourt attracted also the workers employed for the construction of the nearby railway stations Gare du Nord, Gare de l'Est and Gare St-Lazare.

-The Quartier de la Goutte d'Or is today mostly inhabited by African immigrant.
+The Quartier de la Goutte d'Or is today mostly inhabited by African immigrants.

 It was renown as early as the 15th century for its vineyards that produced an excellent white wine, hence its name.